 Why do businesses fail?

-First, purchasing or leasing the right equipment is critical, as this will be the basis of your day to day business – taking cargo from origin to destination on-time and as efficient as possible.
-If you have an old truck, it will consume more fuel and oil, both of which make up for the majority of your fixed costs.
+First, purchasing or leasing the right equipment is critical.
+As you know this will be the basis of your day to day business.
+Taking cargo from origin to destination on-time and as efficient as possible.
+If you have an old truck, it will consume more fuel and oil.
+Both of which make up for the majority of your fixed costs.
 An average owner-operator typically spends within the range of $50,000 to $70,000 on fuel.
-To figure out how much you’ll be spending on fuel, calculate your average cost per mile (fuel cost per gallon divided by average MPG) and then multiply it by the number of miles you are expected to run.
+To figure out how much you’ll be spending on fuel, calculate your average cost per mile.
+Then multiply it by the number of miles you are expected to run.

-Finally, make sure that the clients you decide to haul for, have a good paying record and will give you constant work and pay you market prices.
+Finally, make sure that the clients you decide to haul for.
+Have a good paying record and will give you constant work and pay you market prices.
 Even if everything is in the right place, it may still prove difficult to keep cash flowing.
-Considering that a delivery may take around a week, and payment will come 1-2 months after the delivery is made, something simple like filling up gas becomes challenging if you don’t have the right amount of cash flow.
-Everything from fuel costs, to truck payments, and unexpected repairs can constrict if not, totally halt your cash flow.
-And this is not even considering your drivers’ pay, if you have others working under you.
-You will need to pay these drivers, as well as any other costs that you may incur as a result of having additional employees and trucks.
-These are all things that may reduce your cash flow one way or the other.
-Luckily there are ways to prepare for tough times or avoid them all together.
+Considering that a delivery may take around a week, and payment will come 1-2 months after the delivery is made.
+Something simple like filling up gas becomes challenging if you don’t have the right amount of cash flow.

 Exploring the advantages of freight factoring